rust-lang/std-dev-guide/src/team.md

 ## The Library Contributors

-In addition to the two teams above, we also have a the Library Contributors, which is a somewhat more loosely defined team consisting of those who regularly contribute or review changes to the standard libraries.
+In addition to the two teams above, we also have the Library Contributors, which is a somewhat more loosely defined team consisting of those who regularly contribute or review changes to the standard libraries.